jesusfchavarro/Finding-Home/README.md

 With the Climate Data Online I found a lot of useful datasets and datatypes to make charts and more, but, almost all the datasets aren't update.

+All works fine local, when I upload to github pages I realize that I can't do http requests, because github pages is over the https protocol.

 ## Author